Scaffolded Language Models with Language Supervision for Mixed-Autonomy: A Survey: Scaffolded Language Model

 \section{Scaffolded Language Model}

-A scaffolded LM refers to an LM embedded in a multi-step process with tools.
-Such a structure allows for extending an LM’s utility to interact with digital systems in similar ways as humans do \cite{openhands}.
-While prior works have considered a meta-generation algorithm as an agent and employed an LM optimizer to generate its design \cite{adas, zhang2025aflow, archon}, our definition of a scaffolded LM does not include meta-generation techniques \cite{welleck2024from} such as best-of-n sampling or tree of thought as a scaffold.
-Meta-generation refers to search algorithms \cite{silver2016mastering} for reasoning tasks \cite{cobbe2021gsm8k} where each step consists of a call to an LM.
-Importantly, in scaffolded LMs, each call to a LM expects a tool response.
+A scaffolded LM refers to an LM embedded in a multi-step process with tools. {Such a structure allows for extending an LM's utility to interact with digital systems in similar ways as humans do \cite{openhands}.
+Scaffolded LMs involve tools and thus differs from meta-generation techniques \cite{welleck2024from} that employ multiple calls to an LM \cite{adas, zhang2025aflow, archon}.
+Meta-generation mimics search algorithms \cite{silver2016mastering} for reasoning tasks \cite{cobbe2021gsm8k} where each step consists of a call to an LM.
+Importantly, in scaffolded LMs, each call to an LM expects a tool response. }

 To provide readers with a practical understanding of how this structure allows LMs to perform sophisticated cognitive tasks and improve from non-parametric training, we organize this section as follows.
-We introduce the post-training interface of language models that allows interaction with tools and defines their behavior in natural language.
-Next, we define what we refer to as a tool.
-Furthermore, we show how the multi-step process can be controlled to implement priors into how the task is solved.
-Finally, we discuss benchmarks to understand the shift induced by scaffolded LMs.
-Specifically, we are excited by novel applications where humans share control and decision-making responsibilities with AI \cite{windsurf_editor}.
+We introduce the post-training interface of language models that allows interaction with tools and defines their behavior in natural language. {Next, we discuss multiple aspects of tools including compositionality, reliability, safety, and built-in tools. } Furthermore, we show how the multi-step process can be controlled to implement priors into how the task is solved.
+Finally, we discuss benchmarks to understand the shift induced by scaffolded LMs. {Specifically, these benchmarks highlight the omnipresence of scaffolded LMs in mixed-autonomy settings, where the design of the scaffold defines the interaction dynamics between human and AI agents for sharing control and decision-making. }